jstraub/jstraub.github.io/content/_index.md

 ## Research

-My current research interest are problems that involve 3D localization, recognition and description of objects and surfaces from egocentric video streams in scalable and generalizable ways.
+My current research interests are problems that involve 3D localization, recognition and description of objects and surfaces from egocentric video streams in scalable and generalizable ways.